Stephfff/whirlpoolOCM/README.md

-# WHIRLPOOL REBATE CENTER
+# WHIRLPOOL REBATE CENTER (Prototype)
-The Whirlpool Rebate and Promotion Center website was built to make submitting rebates a seamless experience.
+The Whirlpool Rebate and Promotion Center website was built to make submitting rebates a seamless experience for the customer.

-The inspiration for the design was taken from other Rebate Center's done before, but I was able to design this with Whirlpool's branding in mind.
-I incorporated a nice step-by-step progress bar so the user knows exactly where they are in the experience at all times.
-Once the creative design was approved by the client, I began building the responsive prototype.
-I wanted to make sure the user had the same experience on both mobile and desktop.
+## Build
+HTML, CSS

+## Instructions
+Walk through the online rebate experience step by step.
+Pick your rebate, submit your information, add purchases, and upload receipts.
+You are also able to check the status of your rebate or enter serial numbers of products.

+## Screenshots
+Coming Soon

+## Dependencies
+Bootstrap 4